seanohollaren/async-ready/README.md

 # async-ready

-Async ready allows you to register async dependencies and be alerted when all of them are ready.
+async-ready allows you to register async dependencies and be alerted when all of them are ready.

 ## Installation